 Late last week, the Supreme Court of British Columbia approved a representative lawsuit for damages for slavery and crimes against humanity filed by three refugees from Eritea against Nevsun Resources Ltd., a BC incorporated mining company (“Nevsun“).

-There are some unusual aspects to the litigation and below, I highlight only those parts that strike me as odd.
+There are some unusual aspects to the litigation and below, we highlight only those parts that are odd.

-In a table of allegations set out in the Reasons for Judgment, the refugees appear to admit that they were not employed by Nevsun but rather were “employees” of the third party; presumably as “employees”, they were paid with wages and benefits, as opposed to forced to provide unpaid slave labour which would not make them “employees.”
+In a table of allegations set out in the Reasons for Judgment, the refugees appear to admit that they were not employed by Nevsun but rather were employees of the third party; presumably as employees, they were paid with wages, as opposed to forced to provide unpaid slave labour.
 Only one of the three alleges he was tortured; the other two say they saw torture happening to others.
 The Reasons for Judgment did not articulate the alleged acts of slavery or the crimes against humanity.
 Both these terms have specific meanings in international law.

 As to the whereabouts of the refugees, they may be in the EU.
 Eritea is an East African nation of 6 million people.
-It is frequently in the news because it is one of the biggest sources of migrants who pay illegal human smuggling rings, often controlled by or with ties to, terrorist groups such as Islamic State, to move them into the Sudan and across to Libya before sailing to Italy with false identity documents.
 How the refugees migrated from Eritea to wherever they may be was not part of the Reasons for Judgment.